Fedosin/installer/docs/user/openstack/README.md

 ## Destroying The Cluster

-Destroying the cluster has been noticed to sometimes fail.
+Destroying the cluster has been noticed to [sometimes fail](https://github.com/openshift/installer/issues/1985).
 We are working on patching this, but in a mean time the workaround is to simply run it again.
 To do so, point it to your cluster with this command:

 ```sh
 ./openshift-install --log-level debug destroy cluster --dir ostest
 ```

-Then, you can delete the folder containing the cluster metatata:
+Then, you can delete the folder containing the cluster metadata:

 ```sh
 rm -rf ostest/